REDD+ at the heart of the development path of a country endowed

 In January 2018, the first National Forest reference Emission level (FREL) was submitted to the UNFCCC for technical review.

-As of January 2018, internal assessments indicate that that five intermediary milestones have been achieved and a further six are on track to be achieved by the 31 December, 2018 deadline.
-Progress toward intermediary milestones of the Letter of Intent will be evaluated independently in 2019.
-Terms of reference for this verification are currently being drafted jointly by CAFI and the DRC.
+Progress toward intermediary (2018) milestones of the Letter of Intent will be evaluated independently in 2019.
+Terms of reference for this verification have been agreed jointly by CAFI and the DRC.